July 10, 2020 | 01 min read

 That brings us to the present when businesses and demand are limping back to normal.
 We went back to our data and checked for new trends.
 Here are insights on how the market performed in the last 10 weeks.

-We developed this report by analysing data from ~30% of the retail universe across 400 districts/2000 towns and cities of India, which covers a population of ~800+ million.
+We developed this report by analyzing data from ~30% of the retail universe across 400 districts/2000 towns and cities of India, which covers a population of ~800+ million.

 3 MARKET TRENDS TO KNOW